-If you're on active military duty, and you took out a mortgage before you went on active duty, you are entitled to a raft of protections against foreclosure.
-The federal law that provides these benefits is called the Servicemembers Civil Relief Act (SCRA).
+If you're a military servicemember and took out a mortgage loan before you went on active duty, you're entitled to protections against foreclosure under federal law.
+The federal law that provides these benefits is called the "Servicemembers Civil Relief Act" (SCRA).

-The interest rate on a mortgage incurred before you entered active duty must be reduced to 6% while you're on active duty and for one year thereafter.
+The interest rate on a mortgage incurred before you entered active duty must be reduced to 6% while you're on active duty and for one year after that.
 (You can get the reduction for other types of other obligations, too—for example, car loans and credit cards—but only for the duration of the period of military service.)

 Past payments of interest over 6% while you were on active duty must be forgiven, and the mortgage payment must be reduced to reflect the lower interest rate while it is in force.
 (50 U.S.C. § 3937).

 To get the interest rate reduction, you must notify the creditor in writing about your duty status and include a copy of the military orders requiring active duty status.
 You must send this notice no later than 180 days after your active duty status ends.
 It can be retroactive to the day your active duty started.

 In addition to federal law, many states have statutes that provide additional protections for servicemembers.
 For more information, check out Appendix A (State Information) in Nolo's The Foreclosure Survival Guide.